 Therefore, the third element of our plan is legislation which will encourage men to contribute equally to housework when both parents work outside the home.
 During the first three years after the introduction of the legislation, we are asking families to compile data on the amount of time each spouse devotes to housework.
-We will then incorporate such information in our calculation of taxes owing, so that, for example, in the case of households where over the course of a year it is found that the male has failed to perform 50% of the housework, the woman will receive a tax rebate, which corresponds to the male's unperformed portion of housework and the male will then have to submit to the government a corresponding Male partners consistently in arrears will have their wages garnisheed.
-We introduce legislation so that the housework burden is also factored in to the calculation of child support payments owed by fathers after separations.
-We will also provide the option of hiring household help, through the establishment of locally-based community controlled housecleaning services.
+We will then incorporate such information in our calculation of taxes owing, so that, for example, in the case of households where over the course of a year it is found that the male has failed to perform 50% of the housework, the woman will receive a tax rebate which corresponds to the male's unperformed portion of housework and the male will then have to submit to the government a corresponding amount.
+Male partners consistently in arrears will have their wages garnisheed.
+We services.
 Single parents with young children will be issued monthly coupons along with their family allowance cheques, with which they will be able to purchase occasional cleaning services.
-(We rejected the ideal of simply adding on a comparable amount in cash. since some families might be tempted to try to hire housecleaners privately, at sub-standard wages working conditions.
-We are determined not to have the housecleaning burden merely shifted on to the backs of other underpaid, exploited women.)

-The Feminist Throne Speech decent job exists for every Canadian who wants one.
+(We rejected the ideal of simply adding on a comparable amount in cash, since some families might be tempted to try to hire housecleaners privately, at sub-standard wages and working conditions.
+We are determined not to have the housecleaning burden merely shifted on to the backs of other The Fe Economic Blueprint This will be a budget based on the philosophy of sharing wealth and power among all humans as equals.
+The government you have elected will use this budget to end obscene poverty and equally obscene wealth in Canada.
+The coming legislative session will end income taxes on people living in poverty.
+Wealthy people, inheritors of over \$1 million dollars, profitable corporations, and people with high incomes will make up the difference.
+We will repeal the GST and replace it with a tax system based on ability to pay.
+My government will restore the corporate tax rate to the 1986 level (to raise \$7 billion), collect some of the \$40 billion in deferred corporate taxes (to raise \$6 billion), apply a net wealth tax of 3% on the wealthiest 20% of Canadians (to raise \$3 billion, and restore the capital gains tax to the 1984 level (to raise \$1 billion).
+To help the rich and the giant corporations cope with their reduction in income and profits, this government will set up free budgeting lessons, counselling, and self-help programs.
+We will enact legislation to raise the federal minimum wage to \$8 an hour and index it to the cost of living.
+We will enact legislation to end wage discrimination based on sex, disability, race, or any other irrelevant factor.
+The government you have elected will repeal Bill C-69, the Bill that will make medicare, old age pension, and family allowances self-destruct over the next decades.
+We will expand social programs to meet the needs of Canadians.
+We will repeal Bill C-21, the law that reduces Canadian unemployment insurance down to the U.S. level, and replace it with an unemployment insurance plan that meets the needs of unemployed Canadians.
+This government is committed to ensuring that a Feminist Throne Speech Canadian who wants one.
 Our priorities include:

-initiating a universal, quality childcare system in Canada. accessible to all children who available for all Canadians; guaranteeing that all Canadians receive incomes above the poverty line.
+initiating a universal, quality childcare system in Canada, accessible to all children who need it: ensuring that homes are available for all Canadians; guaranteeing that all Canadians receive incomes above the poverty line.